📷 : Ruth Crafer

 Have you always wanted to be a stage performer?

-Yes, minor a few blips here and there but I’ve always been pretty sure, at the age of five I was in a school production of Oliver and my mum was a choreographer so I was kind of brought up with it!
-Although, at around the age of 17/18 I had my doubts and almost went off to study popular music, I wanted to be the next Ed Sheeran, a singer-songwriter, but after some genuine consideration, I knew Acting and Musical Theatre was the one for me!
+Yes, minor a few blips here and there but I’ve always been pretty sure.
+At the age of five I was in a school production of Oliver! and my mum was a choreographer so I was kind of brought up with it!
+Although, at around the age of seventeen/eighteen, I had my doubts and almost went off to study popular music, I wanted to be the next Ed Sheeran, a singer-songwriter, but after some genuine consideration, I knew Acting and Musical Theatre was the one for me!
 I was lucky enough to get into ArtsEd after my first attempt and from there, there was no going back!

 Are there any stage actors you looked up to when you were younger?